 If no currency is specified with respect to any requested Eurocurrency Borrowing, then the requested Revolving Borrowing shall be denominated in U.S. Dollars.
-If no election as to the Type of Revolving Borrowing is specified, then, (A) in the case of a Borrowing denominated in U.S. Dollars, the requested Revolving Borrowing shall be an ABR Borrowing, (B) in the case of a Borrowing denominated in Canadian Dollars, the requested Revolving Borrowing shall be an Australian Bill Rate Borrowing, (C) in the case of a Borrowing denominated in Singapore Dollars, the requested Revolving Borrowing shall be an SOR Rate Borrowing, and (E) in the case of a Borrowing denominated in Singapore Dollars, the requested Revolving Borrowing shall be an SOR Rate Borrowing.
+If no election as to the Type of Revolving Borrowing is specified, then, (A) in the case of a Borrowing denominated in U.S. Dollars, the requested Revolving Borrowing shall be an ABR Borrowing, (B) in the case of a Borrowing denominated in Canadian Dollars, the requested Revolving Borrowing shall be an CDOR Rate Borrowing, (C) in the case of a Borrowing denominated in Australian Dollars, the requested Revolving Borrowing shall be an ABR Borrowing, (D) in the case of a Borrowing denominated in Singapore Dollars, the requested Revolving Borrowing shall be an SOR Rate Borrowing, and (E) in the case of a Borrowing denominated in any other Foreign Currency, the requested Revolving Borrowing shall be a Eurocurrency Borrowing.
 If no Interest Period is specified with respect to any requested Eurocurrency Revolving Borrowing, CDOR Rate Revolving Borrowing, Australian Bill Rate Revolving Borrowing or SOR Rate Revolving Borrowing, then the Company shall be deemed to have selected an Interest Period of one (1) month's duration.
 Promptly following receipt of a Borrowing Request in accordance with this Section, the Administrative Agent shall advise each Lender of the details thereof and of the amount of such Lender's Loan to be made as part of the requested Borrowing.